UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers

 \paragraph{Single-pass sampling protocol.}

-We use a \emph{single-pass} MC inference procedure in which the same $M$ stochastic forward passes are used both to (i) estimate token-level embedding uncertainty and (ii) obtain the final MC predictive distribution.
-As detailed in Algorithm~\ref{alg:uat-lite}, for each pass $m$ we sample dropout masks, compute embeddings $\mathbf{z}^{(m)}$, propagate the input through the encoder with uncertainty-weighted attention, and record logits for aggregation.
-Token-level uncertainty is computed by aggregating embedding variability across these $M$ passes and is reused consistently within the same inference run.
-This design avoids any separate embedding-only sampling stage and ensures that inference-time overhead scales linearly with $M$.
+We use a single-pass MC procedure in which the same $M$ stochastic forward passes are used to (i) estimate token-level embedding uncertainty and (ii) compute the final MC predictive distribution.
+Concretely, during pass $m$ we sample dropout masks and compute embeddings $\mathbf{z}^{(m)}$, then update running uncertainty estimates $\hat{U}^{(m)}(x_j)$ from the embedding samples observed so far.
+To avoid circular dependence within a pass, we modulate attention in pass $m$ using the \emph{lagged} estimate $\hat{U}^{(m-1)}(x_j)$, with $\hat{U}^{(0)}(x_j)=0$, as summarized in Algorithm~\ref{alg:uat-lite}.
+After $M$ passes, the final token uncertainty is $U(x_j)=\hat{U}^{(M)}(x_j)$, and predictions are obtained by aggregating logits $\{\ell^{(m)}\}_{m=1}^{M}$.
+This design avoids a separate embedding-only stage and ensures that overhead scales linearly in $M$.